paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 **A trace route will help us detect exactly where the problem is between you and our servers.**

+*Note to less tech savvy users: to run a command in the Command Prompt, simply type the given name of the command into the window, and press `Enter`.*

 You can perform a trace route by opening the Command Prompt and running the command `tracert`.

 To open the Command Prompt, press and hold the `Windows` key and press `R`, then type `cmd` and click `OK`.
 For more information, see this [Windows knowledgebase article.](https://support.microsoft.com/en-us/kb/314868).

 You can then type the trace route command into the console.
 For example, the command `tracert cho.ppy.sh` will track how your computer connects to the game server over the Internet.
-Please keep in-mind that tracing routes takes a little bit of time, sometimes upwards of a minute or more depending on your connection.
+But please keep in-mind that tracing routes takes a little bit of time (sometimes upwards of a minute or more depending on your connection!).

 We will need the results from a trace route command for the servers `cho.ppy.sh`, `osu.ppy,sh` and `m1.ppy.sh`.

+*Notice: in many terminals and command lines like the Command Prompt, the `Ctrl`+`C` shortcut does not work the same as it does on most modern computers.
+In most instances, a right click will copy the text with no toolbar or dropdown menu appearing.*

 To copy the results of the command, simply click and drag from the bottom of the output all the way to the top so that the information turns white, then right click to instantly copy it to your clipboard.

-#### I have changed my settings, and now I can't start osu!/osu! is freezing!
+#### I changed my settings, and now I can't start osu!/osu! is freezing!

 **Resetting osu! back to its default settings will fix this in most cases.**

-Follow the steps below to restore osu! to its default settings.
+Follow the steps below to restore osu! to its default settings:

 1. Hold down the `Shift` key on your keyboard.
 2. While holding `Shift`, double click the osu! icon on your desktop.